QuickBooks Blog

 • FUTA tax for one employee: $7,000 x 6% = $420 paid by the employer

-To calculate income tax you must first determine an employee’s gross income, which includes wages, salaries, and any other sources of income.
+To calculate income tax, first determine an employee’s gross income, which includes wages, salaries, and any other sources of income.

 Gross wages may be calculated based on an annual salary or determined using an hourly rate of pay and hours worked.
 The gross wages paid are your largest payroll expense and include payments to employees and independent contractors.

-After that, determine whether they qualify for any adjustments to income, such as contributions to retirement accounts, HSA contributions, and other benefits and deductions.
+After that, determine whether they qualify for any adjustments to income, such as contributions to retirement accounts.
 Then, subtract the total of those adjustments from their gross income to determine how much income is taxable.

 To determine how much income tax to withhold, refer to the IRS withholding tables or go worry-free with payroll software, such as QuickBooks, that calculates these for you.

-Best practices for processing payroll and income taxes
+Best practices for processing income and payroll taxes

 When processing payroll, there are a couple of best practices to follow for handling payroll tax and income tax: